mrvladus/Errands/README.md

 - Select your language and start translation.
 Remember to add your name and email in settings.
 - Save it in `po` directory.
 Turn off compilation to `.mo` files on save in settings.
 We dont need those.
 - Add your language in `po/LINGUAS` file separated by new line.
-3. Test if you translation works by launching in [GNOME Builder](https://flathub.org/apps/org.gnome.Builder).
+3. Test if you translation works by running `./build-aux/run-flatpak.sh`.
 5. Commit your changes and open a pull request.
 6. Watch for updates in the future to provide additional translations.